 It is recommended that the maximum travel be utilized to obtain full output torque of the actuator and maximum resolution of movement.
-On linkage-connected actuators it is possible to utilize the maximum travel of the actuator when the driven load rotation is less than 100 degrees; for example 90 degrees of damper or valve travel.
+It is still possible to utilize the maximum travel of the actuator when the driven load rotation is less than 100 degrees.
 A free Link-Assist analysis can be provided by a Beck sales or application engineer.
 Link-Assist Service information is available for review on the haroldbeck.com website.